Parts Gallery / Fixtures & Tooling Plates

 Fixtures are rarely purchased as simple machined plates.
 Buyers usually care about what the fixture does in the setup: locate the part, control datum repeatability, give clamp access, shorten changeover, hold inspection references or support several part variants without rebuilding the entire setup.

-This page focuses on quote-ready custom machining fixtures, tooling plates and repeat-setup hardware for production, inspection and automation use.
-Review common fixture families, how locating and clamping features change the machining route, when a modular tooling plate is enough and what should be uploaded when you need a similar fixture quoted.
+Review quote-ready custom machining fixtures, tooling plates and repeat-setup hardware for production, inspection and automation use.
+Compare common fixture families, how locating and clamping features change the machining route, when a modular tooling plate is enough and what should be uploaded when you need a similar fixture quoted.
 For broader support, connect with CNC milling services, precision CNC machining, custom metal parts and RFQ support.

 Fixture RFQ essentials

-- Any dowel holes, bushings, tapped grids, vacuum zones, clearance pockets, soft-jaw areas or clamp-swing requirements
+• Any dowel holes, bushings, tapped grids, zero-point or quick-change interfaces, vacuum zones, clearance pockets, soft-jaw areas or clamp-swing requirements

-Many machining pages mention jigs and fixtures as side examples, but buyers sourcing fixtures usually need a more specific answer.
-They are not only buying a machined body.
+Fixture sourcing needs a more specific answer than a broad machining example.
+Buyers are not only buying a machined body.
 They are buying a setup tool that has to locate, hold, clear, repeat and sometimes inspect a part reliably over several runs or several operators.

 That changes the quote logic.
 A plate with a tapped hole grid is very different from a dedicated part nest with dowel positions, swing-clamp clearance, bushing locations and a datum structure tied to inspection.
 Both may be milled from plate, but the engineering review is not the same.